jhpyle/docassemble/_docs/development.md

 stealthy bugs that most people won't notice or report.

-**docassemble** comes with scripts and examples for running automated acceptance tests using [Lettuce], which is a Python version of the [Cucumber] system for [Behavior-Driven Development].
+**docassemble** comes with scripts and examples for running automated acceptance tests using [Aloe], which is a Python version of the [Cucumber] system for [Behavior-Driven Development].

 The idea behind "[Behavior-Driven Development]" is for development and management teams to work together write acceptance tests in a human-readable domain-specific language that can also be interpreted by the computer in order to test the software.
-In [Cucumber] and [Lettuce], this human-readable language is a plain text file written in the [Gherkin] format.  **docassemble** allows interview developers to write [Gherkin] scripts that look like this:
+In [Cucumber] and [Aloe], this human-readable language is a plain text file written in the [Gherkin] format.  **docassemble** allows interview developers to write [Gherkin] scripts that look like this: